revolist/revogrid/src/components/revo-grid/readme.md

 ### `getSourceStore(type?: RevoGrid.DimensionRows) => Promise<ObservableMap<DataSourceState<RevoGrid.DataType, RevoGrid.DimensionRows>>>`

-Provides access to internal store observer
+Provides access to rows internal store observer
 Can be used for plugin support

 #### Returns